duranta-project/openairinterface5g/doc/gNB_frequency_setup.md

     * From the tool's output, use the following results for your configuration:
       * Arfcn GSCN: This corresponds to `absoluteFrequencySSB` - value for `absoluteFrequencySSB` can be selected freely from the table, if `Coreset(0) check` is "ok".
       * Point A Arfcnc: This corresponds to `dl_absoluteFrequencyPointA`.
-      * locationAndBandwidth full: Use this value for both `initialDLBWPlocationAndBandwidth` and `initialULBWPlocationAndBandwidth`.

-4. Set `dl_absoluteFrequencyPointA`, `absoluteFrequencySSB`, `initialDLBWPlocationAndBandwidth`, and `initialULBWPlocationAndBandwidth` in the gNB configuration file
+4. Set `dl_absoluteFrequencyPointA` and `absoluteFrequencySSB` in the gNB configuration file

 ## Example calculation
 1. Convert RU center frequency to ARFCN value